Diels–Alder reaction: Stereospecificity and stereoselectivity

 Diels–Alder reactions, as concerted cycloadditions, are stereospecific.
 Stereochemical information of the diene and the dienophile are retained in the product, as a syn addition with respect to each component.
 For example, substituents in a cis (trans, resp.) relationship on the double bond of the dienophile give rise to substituents that are cis (trans, resp.) on those same carbons with respect to the cyclohexene ring.
-Likewise, cis,cis- and trans,trans-disubstitued dienes give cis substituents at these carbons of the product whereas cis,trans-disubstituted dienes give trans substituents:
+Likewise, cis,cis- and trans,trans-disubstituted dienes give cis substituents at these carbons of the product whereas cis,trans-disubstituted dienes give trans substituents:

 Diels–Alder reactions in which adjacent stereocenters are generated at the two ends of the newly formed single bonds imply two different possible stereochemical outcomes.
 This is a stereoselective situation based on the relative orientation of the two separate components when they react with each other.
 In the context of the Diels–Alder reaction, the transition state in which the most significant substituent (an electron-withdrawing and/or conjugating group) on the dienophile is oriented towards the diene π system and slips under it as the reaction takes place is known as the endo transition state.
 In the alternative exo transition state, it is oriented away from it.
 (There is a more general usage of the terms endo and exo in stereochemical nomenclature.)

 In cases where the dienophile has a single electron-withdrawing / conjugating substituent, or two electron-withdrawing / conjugating substituents cis to each other, the outcome can often be predicted.
 In these "normal demand" Diels–Alder scenarios, the endo transition state is typically preferred, despite often being more sterically congested.
 This preference is known as the Alder endo rule.
 As originally stated by Alder, the transition state that is preferred is the one with a "maximum accumulation of double bonds."
 Endo selectivity is typically higher for rigid dienophiles such as maleic anhydride and benzoquinone; for others, such as acrylates and crotonates, selectivity is not very pronounced.

 The most widely accepted explanation for the origin of this effect is a favorable interaction between the π systems of the dienophile and the diene, an interaction described as a secondary orbital effect, though dipolar and van der Waals attractions may play a part as well, and solvent can sometimes make a substantial difference in selectivity.
 The secondary orbital overlap explanation was first proposed by Woodward and Hoffmann.
 In this explanation, the orbitals associated with the group in conjugation with the dienophile double-bond overlap with the interior orbitals of the diene, a situation that is possible only for the endo transition state.
 Although the original explanation only invoked the orbital on the atom α to the dienophile double bond, Salem and Houk have subsequently proposed that orbitals on the α and β carbons both participate when molecular geometry allows.

 Often, as with highly substituted dienes, very bulky dienophiles, or reversible reactions (as in the case of furan as diene), steric effects can override the normal endo selectivity in favor of the exo isomer.